chibicode/viewcoat/README.md

 - `coat.defaults(hash)`

   Sets the default value from `hash`.
+If the key was not set with `with`, it uses these default values.

 - `coat.cache_key`

-  Returns a unique cache key representing the current store.
+  Returns a unique cache key representing the current key-value pairs.

 - `coat.<key_name>`

-  Retrieves a value using `key_name`.
+  Retrieves a value that corresponds to `key_name`.

 - `coat.<key_name> = <value>`